 It is important to discuss how you would like your Plan funded during your Plan Review meeting, but you can also request throughout your Plan to change the way your Plan is funded.

 What safeguards are in place?

-On 1 July 2018, the NDIS Quality and Safeguarding Commission began operating in South Australia and will work with NDIS participants, service providers, workers and the community to introduce a new nationally consistent approach so participants can access services and supports that promote choice, control and dignity.
+On 1 July 2018, the NDIS Quality and Safeguarding Commission began operating in South Australia and works with NDIS participants, service providers, workers and the community to introduce a new nationally consistent approach so participants can access services and supports that promote choice, control and dignity.

 Does the funding rollover to my next plan if I don’t use it all?

 No, in most cases, the funding does not rollover to the next period if you have not used it.
 However, your plan will be reviewed usually every 12 months and new funding will be allocated.